Trans-Glasso: A Transfer Learning Approach to Precision Matrix Estimation: Algorithm

 \section{\myalg~Algorithm}

-In this section, we introduce \myalg, our transfer learning method for precision matrix estimation, which consists of two main steps.
-First, we initialize estimators of the precision matrices by solving a multi-task learning problem.
-Second, we refine these estimators using differential network estimation to adjust for structural differences between the target and source matrices.
+In this section, we introduce \myalg, a transfer learning method for precision matrix estimation.
+It comprises two steps: (1) initializing precision matrix estimators via a \mbox{multi-task} learning problem and (2) refining them with differential network estimation to account for structural differences between target and source matrices.